 If you have a documented condition that prevents you from fully participating in this course, including evaluation procedures, it is your responsibility to contact me if special arrangements are necessary to accommodate your individual situation.
-Please note that you must contact Counselling Services to acquire an official letter concerning your situation.
+Please note that you must contact the Disabilities Resource Centre to acquire an official letter concerning your situation.
 No accommodations will be given without official notification from that office.